Columbia Union Leaders and Members Take Mission Trip to Ghana

 “Aunt Renee” Humphreys’ Children’s Story introduced the nightly topic in an age-appropriate manner, ensuring that children were involved and included in the spiritual growth exercise.

-“Some nights we had 50 kids, some nights we had more,” Humphreys say.
+“Some nights. we had 50 kids, some nights we had more,” Humphreys says.

-The impact of her stories will continue as at least 10 pastors have started incorporating them into their evangelistic efforts, she said.
+The impact of her stories will continue as at least 10 pastors have started incorporating them into their evangelistic efforts, she says.

 Like many collaborative initiatives, this national effort engaged many people.
-From the many lay evangelism teams who blanketed communities inviting people to the meetings, to the dedicated prayer and fasting team, to the registration clerks, deacons and ushers who welcomed and seated attendees, to the medical volunteers who provided free health screenings, to those who provided meals --- many members played a vital role in the success of this mission.
+From the many lay evangelism teams who blanketed communities inviting people to the meetings, to the dedicated prayer and fasting team, to the registration clerks, deacons and ushers who welcomed and seated attendees, to the medical volunteers who provided free health screenings, and to those who provided meals—many members played a vital role in the success of this mission.

 Thanks to the Hope Channel Ghana team, “Our Future Foretold” reached far beyond Cape Coast.
-Each program was broadcast live on Hope TV Ghana as well as on Facebook, YouTube, and other platforms, extending the message to thousands of people who gathered at hundreds of churches, schools, and homes across Ghana.
-Viewers also checked in from Italy, the UK, The Philippines, India, the United States, South Africa and many other countries in Africa.
-While this program was led by Women’s Ministries, it ignited a spiritual awakening among people of all ages, from all walks of life, drawing massive crowds and rekindling faith.
+Each program was broadcast live on Hope TV Ghana, as well as on Facebook, YouTube and other platforms, extending the message to thousands of people who gathered at hundreds of churches, schools and homes across Ghana.
+Viewers also checked in from Italy, the United Kingdom, the Philippines, India, the U.S., South Africa and many other countries in Africa.
+While this program was led by Women’s Ministries, it ignited a spiritual awakening among people of all ages and walks of life, drawing massive crowds and rekindling faith.

 In places where they could not view the broadcast, there were many local speakers, both men and women, all united and preaching under the same theme.
 While final numbers are still being tallied from the registered sites across Ghana, church leaders report 1,163 souls have given their lives to Christ.

 The team witnessed many remarkable stories of God’s moving and working in the lives of those who chose to take their stand for Christ.
-“I believe God has a purpose for me and that is why your ministry reached out to me,” shared Michael, a newly baptized believer in his twenties.
+“I believe God has a purpose for me, and that is why your ministry reached out to me,” shares Michael, a newly baptized believer in his twenties.
 “I believe this program was because of me.”

 There were also many instances of how God used social media to reach people watching the series online.
 Some posted prayer requests that were prayed over.
 Others posted questions about the church and its beliefs that were answered on-air during the program.